objectives materials technology background activities assessment resources

 3. You might decide to study the practices of traiteurs or treaters.
 Do students know anyone in their community who others go to for help with illness?
 Screen a selection of the film Good for What Ails You: Secrets of the Bayou Healers, which features an online study guide.
 Students could embark on a fieldwork project to study healers and beliefs about health in their community.

 4. As a culminating activity, decide with students how to present their findings: computer slide show, classroom exhibit, master class list.
-They might analyze beliefs or remedies by folk group such as gender, age, ethnicity, religion, birthplace, and so on; how common they are; the ailments they are good for; and so on.
+They might analyze beliefs or remedies by folk group such as gender, age, ethnicity, religion, birthplace, and so on; how common they are; the ailments they are good for.
 Students who are observing the presentations or other projects should record their thoughts and responses on the Folk Remedy Presentation Response Journal.

-5. After making arrangements with proper officials and emphasizing the importance of respecting graves and graveyards, plan a field trip with students to a local graveyard.
+5. After making arrangements with proper officials and emphasizing the importance of respecting graves and graveyards, plan a fieldtrip with students to a local graveyard.
 Print and duplicate The Stories They Tell -- Graveyard Data Collection Worksheet and explain it to students.
 First they will collect data during a visit to a cemetery.
 After class or group discussions, they should record conclusions after class or group discussions.
 Take a look at The Heritage Education Network website's The Cemetery: History Written in Stone.
-Stress that cemeteries and gravestones do indeed have stories to tell and should be used carefully.
-Read Cemetery Preservation Guide as you are planning the lesson.
-Field trip activities could include mapping, photography, drawing, and recording of data on the worksheet.
+Stress that cemeteries and the stones do indeed have stories to tell and should be used with care.
+Read the Cemetery Preservation Guide as you are planning the lesson.
+Fieldtrip activities could include mapping, photography, drawing, and recording of data on the worksheet.
 Around noon is the best time to photograph since names, dates, and decorative details are not shadowed.
 Aspects to consider include cemetery names, boundaries, locations, age, religious affiliations, ethnic or folk group, funeral traditions, comparison of old and new cemeteries.
 How do stone shapes, decorations, and epitaphs change over time?
 What symbols do you find?
 How do children's graves differ?

-Technology Options: Find an online lesson plan Exploring Historic Cemeteries, by Ann Palkovich, from the Smithsonian Museum of Natural History'sAnthroNotes and share it with students.
+Technology Options: Find an online lesson plan Exploring Historic Cemeteries, by Ann Palkovich, from the Smithsonian Museum of Natural History and share it with students.
 Show them how the author derived conclusions after carefully studying the data.
-Design a drawing project to document a gravestone, or study death and dying traditions in Masters of Ceremony.

-8. Ask a student to read the English version of the poem, "La grégue" on the Life Cycle Poetry Worksheet.
+7. Ask a student to read the English version of the poem, "La grégue" by Sandy Hebert LaBry of Lafayette on the Life Cycle Poetry Worksheet.
 If there are French speakers in the class, ask one to read the French version.
-The poet, Sandy Hebert LaBry, is Supervisor of English, Speech, and Foreign Languages for Lafayette Parish School District and is involved in the French Immersion program.
 This poem describes three generations of women in her family engaging in the same tradition of making coffee in a French drip pot.
 Assign students to write a poem about an intergenerational experience in their own lives with a family member, neighbor, or even a stranger.

 8th Grade Explorations and Extensions